Welcome to today's edition of the Rush 24-7 podcast.

 That comment was about news stories that I had seen trying to distant, trying to drive a wedge between Trump and his supporters by claiming he was breaking promises and claiming that he was backtracking.

-And I have I have made it clear to people that it's not time to have that kind of reaction at all.
+And I have made it clear to people that it's not time to have that kind of reaction at all.

 Let's go to the next soundbite.

-This is last Wednesday, uh, where I I told you that the establishment thinks Trump is clueless.
+This was last Wednesday, where I told you that the establishment thinks Trump is clueless.

-Actually, hold off on this because this actually uh goes with the Taiwan story, which I'll get into here in uh in in due course.
+Axis, hold off on this because this actually goes with the Taiwan story, which I'll get into here in due course.

-But you wonder what what somebody at WBZ TV had to give them this idea, had to hear that excerpt of me, not knowing that I was talking about the news media.
+But you wonder what somebody at WBZ-TV had to give them this idea, had to hear that excerpt of me, not knowing that I was talking about the news media.

 I wasn't pushing back on Trump and Trump supporters.